initzhang/TFRecord-Parser/README.md

   static constexpr size_t kFooterSize = sizeof(uint32);
 ```

-From the above comments we can see that, the `tf.train.Example` is stored in the data field, its length is also stored along with two crc field.
+From the comments above we can see that, the `tf.train.Example` is stored in the data field, the length field store the bytes length, and two crc fields are added respectively.

 So now it is clear how we can parse one TFRecord file:
 1. read a TFRecord in binary format